Adding a Partner to an Existing Business

 How to Report Business Earnings and Losses?

 Use Form 1065, U.S. Return of Partnership Income, to report the partnership's losses and earnings.
 Also, file the individual K-1 to reflect each partner's portion.
-Although a partnership agreement is not legally required, the benefits to creating one include laying out rules and guidelines to how:
+Although a partnership agreement is not legally required, the benefits of creating one include laying out rules and guidelines to how:

 - The partnership will be operated.